ObjSplat: Geometry-Aware Gaussian Surfels for Active Object Reconstruction: Introduction

 \IEEEPARstart{H}{igh-quality} digitization of physical objects, characterized by both accurate geometry and photorealistic appearance, has been a long-standing pursuit in robotics and computer vision\cite{yu2025metascenes}.
 Such fine-grained digital models are fundamental to creating immersive extended reality (XR) experiences and ensuring the long-term preservation of digital cultural heritage\cite{dong2025digital}.
 Notably, in the robotics domain, these models hold the potential to bridge the simulation-to-reality (sim-to-real) gap, empowering the robust development and validation of perception, planning, and control algorithms within physics-based simulated environments~\cite{deng2025best, torne2024reconciling, pfaff2025scalable, yu2025real2render2real, escontrela2025gaussgym}.

 Recent advances in radiance fields, represented by neural radiance fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian splatting (3DGS)~\cite{kerbl20233d}, have demonstrated remarkable promise in high-quality reconstruction and novel view synthesis.
 However, achieving these results typically relies on dense, passive data acquisition and complex post-processing pipelines involving structure-from-motion (SfM)~\cite{schoenberger2016sfm} initialization and computationally intensive offline optimization.
 This often requires substantial manual intervention, fundamentally limiting their scalable application in object-level digital asset creation.
 To mitigate this issue, active object reconstruction (AOR) has emerged as a promising solution, aiming to automate the reconstruction process with robotic systems.
 The core of this task lies in accurately identifying under-reconstructed regions (e.g., incomplete or poor-quality areas) and planning a sequence of viewpoints for objects with diverse geometries and appearances, aiming to achieve complete reconstruction efficiently.
 Many well-established approaches formulate this task as a sequential next-best-view (NBV) planning problem~\cite{lee2022uncertainty, pan2022activenerf, yan2023active, jin2023neu, border2024surface, ye2024pvp, jiang2024fisherrf, xue2024neural, chen2024gennbv, xie2025gauss, jia2025pb, lee2025bayesian}, where methods leverage cues such as frontier information~\cite{border2024surface, jia2025pb}, color and density distributions~\cite{pan2022activenerf}, or visibility fields~\cite{xue2024neural} to quantify the uncertainty or information gain of candidate views.
-While effective in identifying informative views, this inherently greedy strategy is confined to single-step optimization, ignoring the robot's kinematic constraints and movement costs, which often results in lengthy and suboptimal scanning trajectories.
-While some works mitigate this issue by introducing one-shot view planners~\cite{pan2022scvp, pan2024integrating, pan2024exploiting, pan2025dm}, a fundamental challenge persists: \emph{how to reliably assess reconstruction completeness and quality, and critically, how to strike an effective balance between efficient exploration and high-quality reconstruction}.
+While effective in identifying informative views, traditional iterative NBV strategies are often limited to single-step optimization, ignoring the robot's kinematic constraints and movement costs, which often results in lengthy and suboptimal scanning trajectories.
+In parallel, learning-based approaches such as reinforcement learning (RL) policies~\cite{peralta2020next, chen2025gleam, ye2026efficient} can implicitly capture long-horizon objectives and optimize movement costs~\cite{li2025nextbestpath, chen2025gleam, dobivs2025next}.
+While some works further mitigate this issue by introducing one-shot view planners~\cite{pan2022scvp, pan2024many, pan2024integrating, pan2024exploiting, pan2025dm}, a fundamental challenge persists: \emph{how to reliably assess reconstruction completeness and quality, and critically, how to strike an effective balance between efficient exploration and high-quality reconstruction}.